-First, no one read its fine print.
+Read its fine print.
 “Suppression…carries with it enormous social and economic costs which may themselves have significant impact on health and well-being in the short and longer-term.”
-“We do not consider the ethical or economic implications of either strategy [mitigation or suppression] here…” * And by the way, what IS the mortality rate??
+“We do not consider the ethical or economic implications of either strategy [mitigation or suppression] here…” * And by the way, WHAT IS the mortality rate??

 Never mind the appalling ethics of extending the lives of the elderly by throwing their children under the bus.
 There is a statistical problem.
 An 80 year old already has over a 20% chance of dying in the next 2 years, a 90 year old, nearly 40%.
 Thus the projected deaths include many who would have died of something else.
-It was incorrect to take the average fatality rate, multiply by the population, and then to imply that the result equaled incremental deaths.
+To imply that the projected deaths were all incremental was just wrong.
+To relax, read A Mathematician Reads the Newspaper by J.A.Paulos.

 Third, we have more data on the mortality rate .

-Recent data show that the vast majority of carriers have no or only mild symptoms, and show that the number of infected people is far greater than expected, i.e., the fatality rate is far lower than originally assumed.
-The Center for Disease control recently reported 0.46% for symptomatic people includes a rate of only 0.2% to 0.05% risk for those under 65 and a 1.3% rate for those over 65.
-(Even their worst case scenario has the risk for those under 65 at only 0.1% to 0.6%).
-And counting asymptomatic people brings 0.46% to 0.26%.
+Recent data show that the majority of carriers have no or only mild symptoms, and show that the number of infected people is far greater than expected, i.e., the fatality rate is far lower than originally assumed.
+The Center for Disease control recently planned on 0.46% for symptomatic people ( which includes a rate of only 0.2% to 0.05% risk for those under 65 and a 1.3% rate for those over 65.

-At Stanford, Prof. John Ioannidis arrived at similar numbers.
+At Stanford, Prof. John Ioannidis arrived numbers similar to the CDC’s first version, around a quarter of one percent.
 “Deaths for people <65 years without underlying predisposing conditions are remarkably uncommon.”
 He also pointed out that different coronaviruses infect millions of people every year, and they are common especially in the elderly and in hospitalized patients with respiratory illness in the winter.
 Case fatality of 8% has been described in outbreaks among nursing home elderly in the past.

 (And we did not put all the healthy people in masks.)